euroargodev/argopy/docs/install.rst

 Required dependencies
 ^^^^^^^^^^^^^^^^^^^^^

-- Python 3.6
+- Python
-- Xarray 0.14
+- Xarray
-- Erddapy 0.5
+- Erddapy
-- Fsspec 0.7
+- Fsspec
-- Gsw 3.3
+- Gsw

 Note that Erddapy_ is required because `erddap <https://coastwatch.pfeg.noaa.gov/erddap/information.html>`_ is the default data fetching backend.

-The **argopy** software is continuously tested with sucess under all OS (Linux, Mac and Windows) and with python versions 3.6, 3.7 and 3.8.
+The **argopy** software is continuously tested with success under latest OS (Linux and Mac OS) and with python versions 3.6, 3.7 and 3.8.

 Optional dependencies
 ^^^^^^^^^^^^^^^^^^^^^